-Do you have a pattern of breaking up and making up with your partner?
-If so, you’re not alone: Research finds that 60 percent of adults have experienced on-and-off relationships.
+Do you also have a pattern of breaking up and making up with your partner?
+If so, you’re not alone: Research finds that 60 percent of adults have experienced on and off relationships.
 No surprise: that’s a frequent storyline of movie and TV relationships.

 But have you ever thought about how that pattern affects your mental health?
 Or, what it may reflect about yourself and the kinds of relationships — or partners — you seek?

 If so, what might you need to know about building a sustaining, positive relationship, one that supports mental health and well-being for yourself and your partner?

 Do You Have A Healthy Or An On Off Relationship?

 New research from the University of Missouri sheds some light on these questions.
 It finds that the back-and-forth relationship pattern has a negative impact on mental health.
 Specifically, the data from over 500 people in current relationships found that such a pattern was associated with increased anxiety and depression.

 Moreover, the researchers found that the breaking up and reuniting pattern was associated with higher rates of abuse, lower levels of communication, and poorer communication.

 Kale Monk, the lead author of the study, published in Family Relations and described here, pointed out correctly that people who recognize themselves in this pattern need to “look under the hood” to figure out what they are doing in their relationships.
 Doing so, however, can be difficult, even frightening, as most people who seek therapy for themselves or as a couple can attest.
 And then, what you can actually do to break the pattern and create a lasting relationship is another major challenge.

 The authors of the study offer some good advice, such as examining the why’s and how’s that led to breaking up, and emphasizing that you should focus on the positives in the relationship, in order to reconcile permanently.
 Of course, that assumes the relationship hasn’t become toxic and inherently unhealthy.